staropram/c_tutorial/03_helloworld/readme.txt

 $ gcc helloworld.c -o helloworld

-To execute your program you need to run next command to your terminal
+To execute your program you need to run next command to your terminal.

 $ ./helloworld